 The information described in the preceding paragraph is used for purposes such as sending you pertinent information about our services; maintaining and improving the quality of our services; answering questions from subscribers (i.e., for troubleshooting); ensuring compliance with relevant law and contractual provisions; protecting against unauthorized use of the services we provide; marketing cable or other services or products in which you may be interested; and for tax and accounting purposes.

-Our system, in delivering and routing the ISP Services, may automatically log information concerning Internet addresses you contact, and the duration of your visits to such addresses.
-We do not use or disclose any personally identifiable information that may be derived from these logs for marketing, advertising or similar purposes.
-We, in providing the ISP Service to you, also have access to personally identifiable information about you or your ISP account, including the name and address associated with a given IP address or, possibly, one or more email accounts.
+Our system, in delivering and routing the ISP Services, may automatically log information concerning internet addresses you contact, and the duration of your visits to such addresses.
+We will not use or disclose any personally identifiable information that may be derived from these logs for marketing, advertising or similar purposes.
+We, in providing the ISP Service to you, also have access to personally identifiable information about you or your ISP account, including the name and address associated with a given IP address assigned to the Customer's modem at any particular time or, possibly, one or more email accounts.
 You have consented, in your Subscription Agreement, to the collection of personally identifiable information as described in this paragraph.

 The company also may collect and store data on usage levels, sites accessed, and other usage characteristics for internal management purposes, including network design, capacity planning and analysis, and implementation of network management practices.
 Information the company collects or stores may be subject to disclosure to law enforcement and national security officials with appropriate authorization under state or federal law.